-Beyond the workplace, external occupational safety and health services, which include professionals such as occupational doctors and nurses, labour inspectors, as well as health and safety specialists, partner with workplaces to assess risks, ensure regulatory compliance, help develop effective workplace practices, and provide health support and safety advice.
-These services vary by country, but their primary role is to support employers and employees through expert advice, intervention strategies, and compliance monitoring in matters related to workplace safety and health.
+Beyond the workplace, external occupational safety and health services - which include, for example, occupational health professionals, labour inspectors, and safety specialists - partner with workplaces to assess risks, control regulatory compliance, help develop effective workplace policies and provide advice and support for workplace actors.
+These services vary by country, but their role is generally to support employers and employees through expert advice, intervention strategies, and compliance monitoring in matters related to workplace safety and health.